DFE-Digital/get-help-with-tech/app/views/devices_guidance/replace_a_faulty_device.md

 Go to [Apple service and repair](https://support.apple.com/en-gb/ipad/repair/service) to report a faulty device, find out what to do if your device does not turn on when you receive it, or is accidentally broken.

 Apple iPads come with a 12-month manufacturer’s warranty that will expire within 12 months of when you received the device.

+## 4G wireless router faults

+Separate guidance is available explaining [what to do if you have technical issues with a 4G wireless router](https://get-help-with-tech.education.gov.uk/devices/support-and-maintenance#help-with-4g-wireless-routers-and-data).